CMSgov/bcda-static-site/_announcements/temporary-service-limitation-during-annual-end-of-year-transition.md

 ---
 layout: announcement
 page_title: "Temporary service limitation during annual end-of-year transition"
-description: "We’re excited to announce the launch of a new BCDA.cms.gov based on your feedback, user research, and testing."
 show-side-nav: false
 in-page-nav: true
 published_date: 2024-12-03
-custom_excerpt: "We’re excited to announce the launch of a new BCDA.cms.gov based on your feedback, user research, and testing."
+description: "BCDA unavailable between Jan 1, 2025 and Feb 13, 2025 due to end-of-year transition."
+lead_paragraph: "Some data unavailable between Jan 1, 2025 and February 13, 2025 during end-of-year maintenance."
 ---

-Current or new claims data will be unavailable between January 1, 2025 and <date> due to yearly maintenance.
+Current or new claims data will be unavailable between January 1, 2025 and February 13, 2025 due to yearly maintenance.

 This limitation occurs while CMS updates attribution for the new performance year (PY 2025).